HL7-UK/UK-Core-Access/ig/UKCoreAccess/input/pagecontent/capabilities.md

 GET [base]/metadata
 ```

-> TODO: how to interpret capabilities ...
+> TODO: how to interpret the capabilities ...

 ### Find a patient
 The Provider SHALL support the [search](https://hl7.org/fhir/R4/http.html#search) interaction on the